jeetsukumaran/DendroPy/doc/source/glossary.rst

 .. glossary::
     :sorted:

+    edge
+        A path or link connecting two :term:`nodes` on a tree, modeled in DendroPy by the :class:`Edge` class.
+An edge connects a "tail node" (also called an origin or source node) to a "head node" (also called a target or destination node), with the with the "head node" of an edge being one of the children (or :term:`child nodes`) of the "tail node".

+    nodes
     node
         A node is a structure which may contain a value or condition, or represent a separate data structure (which could be a tree of its own).
         Each node in a tree has zero or more child nodes, which are below it in the tree (by convention, trees are drawn growing downwards).
 A node that has a child is called the child's parent node (or ancestor node, or superior).
-        A node has at most one parent.
+A node has at most one parent, to which it is connected by its subtending :term:`edge`.
+A node has exactly one subtending edge, and this is typically accessed as an attribute of the node.
+A node may have zero or more outgoing edges, which connect it to its :term:`child nodes`.

     parent node
         A :term:`node` that is the immediate ancestor of a given node.